ixnewton/kde-window-moves/README.md

 # kde-window-moves
-A KDE window movement/resize/zoom/minimise script using xdotool for reference postioning of windows in KDE/Plasma 5 desktop
+A KDE window movement/resize/zoom/minimise script using xdotool for reference postioning of windows in KDE/Plasma 5 desktop on X11. xdotool has problems getting or setting QT windows under Wayland.

 At the outset the aim was to provide a reliable way to position windows with keyboard shorcuts.
 The discovery of xdotool gives the opportunity to automate some useful moves without too much sweat.